 Lana then says that she will use her “ravishing beauty” and “cunning” and “manipulate” people into giving Tamina what she wants.
 WHY IS ANY OF THIS HAPPENING?!

-It seems to me that they are trying to build to Lana being Tamina’s manager, basically replacing Rusev, with whom Lana has good chemistry, with Tamina, who she doesn’t.
+It seems to me that they are trying to build to Lana being Tamina’s manager, basically replacing Rusev, with whom Lana has good chemistry, with Tamina, with whom she doesn’t.
 If you wanted Lana to manage Tamina, why did she need to be split off from Rusev?

 BRYAN & THE USOS BACKSTAGE- bad.